-Escalate Privileges n systems by leveraging custom-made and publicly available dump password hashes.
-The tools include: • ACEHASH NTDSDump • GEARSHIFT • PHOTO • GOODLUCK • PwDump • Mimikatz WINTERLOVE Windows Credential Editor (V APT41 frequently uses the Win memory and authenticate othe dows Credential Editor to dump password hashes from Internal Reconnaissance to other systems.
-The group le nnaissance after using compromised credentials to log on everages built-in Windows commands, such as "netstat" the custom and non-public malware families SOGU, HIGHNOON includes the abi Remote Desktop Protocol (F lity to collect host information by enumerating active RDP) sessions. • SOGU is capable of listing T CP and UDP network connections, respectively. collecting network informati nducting port scans and password brute-force attacks and on.
-It contains an embedded variant of a publicly available e run with the following options: - "-hbs" option runs a port s scan on the specified subnet. - "-hscan" scans the specifie ed IP range for IPC and SQL services. - "-enum" queries a Window members, policies, and mo vs host for requested information, such as users, groups/ pre.
+Escalate Privileges APT41 escalates its privileges in syst tools to gather credentials and dum ems by leveraging custom-made and publicly available p password hashes.
+The tools include: ACEHASH GEARSHIFT GOODLUCK Mimikatz Windows Credential Editor (WCE) NTDSDump PHOTO PwDump WINTERLOVE APT41 frequently uses the Windows memory and authenticate other use Credential Editor to dump password hashes from r accounts.
+Internal Reconnaissance APT41 conducts network reconnaiss to other systems.
+The group leverage and "net share," in addition to the c HIGHNOON, and WIDETONE. sance after using compromised credentials to log on ges built-in Windows commands, such as "netstat" ustom and non-public malware families SOGU, HIGHNOON includes the ability to Remote Desktop Protocol (RDP) s SOGU is capable of listing TCP and WIDETONE is capable of conduct collecting network information.
+It enumeration tool and can be run v "-hbs" option runs a port scan c "-hscan" scans the specified IP r "-enum" queries a Windows hos members, policies and more collect host information by enumerating active sessions. d UDP network connections, respectively. ing port scans and password brute-force attacks and contains an embedded variant of a publicly available with the following options: on the specified subnet. range for IPC and SQL services. at for requested information, such as users, groups/

 APT41 assesses the network architecture of an organization and identifies pivotal systems for enabling further access.
 The group has repeatedly identified intermediary systems that provide access to otherwise segmented parts of an organization's network (as outlined in Case Study: Video Game Industry Targeting).
 Once APT41 has identified intermediary systems, it moves quickly to compromise systems.
 In one case, hundreds of systems across several geographic regions were compromised in as little as two weeks.
-Lateral Movement APT41 uses multiple methods to perform lateral movement in an environment, including RDP sessions, using stolen credentials, adding accounts to User and Admin groups, and password brute-forcing utilities.
-The group will also use a compromised account to create scheduled tasks on systems or modify legitimate Windows services to install the HIGHNOON and SOGU backdoors.
-We observed APT41 using a compromised account to create a scheduled task on a system, write a binary component of HIGHNOON containing the payload and C&amp;C information to disk, and then modify the legitimate Windows WMI Performance Adaptor (wmiApSrv) to execute the HIGHNOON payload.
+APT41 uses multiple methods to perform lateral movement in an environment, including RDP sessions, using stolen credentials, adding accounts to User and Admin groups, and password brute-forcing utilities.
+The group will also use a compromised account to create scheduled tasks on systems or modify legitimate Windows services to install the Lateral HIGHNOON and SOGU backdoors.
+Movement • We observed APT41 using a compromised account to create a scheduled task on a system, write a binary component of HIGHNOON containing the payload and C&C information to disk, and then modify the legitimate Windows WMI Performance Adaptor (wmiApSrv) to execute the HIGHNOON payload.
 APT41 frequently uses the publicly available utility WMIEXEC to move laterally across an environment.
 WMIEXEC is a tool that allows for the execution of WMI commands on remote machines.
 Examples of commands executed by the utility include: